 The book we call ‘John’ was not written by the Disciple John.

 How do we know?
-Many reasons..
+Many reasons

-2. In John, John the Baptist says he is not Elijah.
+1. In John, John the Baptist says he is not Elijah.

 John 1.21 “And they asked him, ‘What then?
 Art thou Elijah?’
 And he saith, ‘I am not.'”

-In the Synoptics Jesus says he is Elijah.
+In the Synoptics Jesus says he is Elijah:

 The Angel, Quoting the Prophecy in Malachi said to John’s father concerning John:

-“And he shall go before him in the spirit and power of Elijah, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just; to make ready a people prepared for the Lord“.
+“And he shall go before him with the spirit and power of Elijah, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just; to make ready a people prepared for the Lord“.

 Jesus further makes it clear that the wicked killed Elijah when they killed John: